Medicago Inc.: History

 A research partnership was formed between Laval University and Agriculture Canada in 1997.
 This would go on to be incorporated in 1999 as Medicago, licensing that technology researched in the partnership, from Agriculture Canada and Université Laval.

-In September 2013, Philip Morris International acquired a 40% stake in Medicago, the remaining 60% being acquired by ]Mitsubishi Tanabe Pharma Corporation and other Mitsubishi Group companies, in a joint purchase.
+In September 2013, Philip Morris International acquired a 40% stake in Medicago, the remaining 60% being acquired by Mitsubishi Tanabe Pharma Corporation and other Mitsubishi Group companies, in a joint purchase.

 The company had a Phase III clinical trial underway in 2020 for its candidate to prevent seasonal influenza.

 For its COVID-19 vaccine, Medicago grew its virus-like particles in the Australian weed, Nicotiana benthamiana.
 In July 2020, the company began a Phase I clinical trial on its candidate vaccine for COVID-19 disease, coVLP, which advanced to a Phase II-III trial in Canada and the United States during November 2020.
+The Canadian government invested $173 million into Medicago to support development of the Covifenz vaccine and help expand its production facility.
 In December 2021, the company announced that its CoVLP vaccine candidate exhibited 71% efficacy and no adverse effects in a multinational, Phase III clinical trial.
 In February 2022, Health Canada authorized use of CoVLP (brand name Covifenz) for preventing COVID-19 infection in adults 18 to 64 years old.

 In July 2022, the Canadian federal government determined it would not consider buying the shares owned by Medicago's parent company, tobacco company Philip Morris International, to overcome the problem of the World Health Organization accepting any products from tobacco concerns.

 In December 2022, Philip Morris was bought out by Mitsubishi, acquiring a 100% stake in the company.

 Termination

 In February 2023, Mitsubishi Chemical Corporation decided to shut down the company due to the changing landscape of COVID-19 vaccines and the marketplace, and the low commercial prospects of the company.
-Medicago will be dissolved.